 How to Make Millionaire Cookies Vegan

 Just like my irresistible dairy-free peanut butter cups and my praline vegan biscotti recipe, these indulgent vegan millionaire shortbread cookies are all vegan and everybody loves them (they tell me they're reminiscent of a Twix bar!)

 Cookie Base (Scotch Cakes v Shortbread)

 Super buttery, tender, Scotch Cakes are melt-in-your-mouth delicious!
-You might be surprised that they are savoury, and need only 3 ingredients!
+You might be surprised that they are savory, and need only 3 ingredients!
 I use my beloved Grandmother's recipe, but just switch out the dairy butter for Miyokos Cultured Butter.

 Pro Tip: Grandma suggests making your Scotch cake cookies around the size of a juice glass.
 If they are too big, they break when you frost them.
 These cookies do not puff up (much) or spread out so the shape and size you cut, will be the same when baked.

-Chocolate Layer (chocolate ganache)
+Chocolate Layer (vegan chocolate ganache)

 I had a little 'problem' with ganache about 2 years ago.
 My problem was that I couldn't stop eating it!
 It's so luxurious and chocolate-y.
 Not too sweet and yet still richly decadent.
 I understand the sentiment 'death by chocolate' much better since ganache came into my life.

 Luckily, dairy-free (vegan) chocolate is readily available these days in most super markets, vegan grocers and online.

 Pro Tip: after making the ganache, pop it into the fridge for 30 - 60 minutes (to firm up for spreading).
 It turns all fudgy and delicious in the fridge - seriously irresistible.
 I mean honestly, how do these cookies even get made!